 Water Pollution Control is a part of the Cleveland Department of Public Utilities.
-Daily decisions at the division level are guided by leadership whose operational goals are closely tied to Mayor Frank G. Jackson’s goals of creating and sustaining a green city on a blue lake.
+Daily decisions at the division level are guided by leadership whose operational goals are closely tied to former Mayor Frank G. Jackson’s goals of creating and sustaining a green city on a blue lake.
 Commissioner Ramona Lowery and her team strategically plan to meet operational and budgetary goals as well as be a proactive environmental steward.

 Lowery became Commissioner in 2020 after serving as Deputy Commissioner for five years.
 She has come full circle in her career.
-In 1996, Lowery becoming the first female engineer hired at WPC soon after graduating from Cleveland State University.
+In 1996, Lowery became the first female engineer hired at WPC soon after graduating from Cleveland State University.
 Following several progressive jobs elsewhere, including with Northeast Ohio Regional Sewer District, and obtaining two graduate degrees, she returned to WPC in 2015.

 A priority for Lowery is to ensure that WPC's 140 employees deliver reliable, efficient service, sustains Cleveland's sewer infrastructure, and thrives as the city's official stormwater manager.